XorTroll/Goldleaf/README.md

 Tickets represent a game purchase - technically speaking, you can't launch a title if the ticket isn't present and the title requires it (official titles require them).
 NSPs which don't have/require a ticket are standard-crypto.

 Goldleaf will display whether a ticket is present or not, and if so, it's title-key.
 Title-keys are required to decrypt and access a title's content.
 Otherwise, they are undecryptable, hence unlaunchable by the system.

+## FAQ

+> Goldleaf crashes, what can I do?

+Check Goldleaf logs (`sd:/switch/Goldleaf/goldleaf.log`) and any crash report mentioned by the Switch (typically it will mention title ID `010000000000100D`, so the latest crash report inside `sd:/atmosphere/crash_reports/` containing that ID will be the corresponding one).

+Submit an issue here with any of these files (better if the two are included) or ask for support in Discord with the files as well.

 ## Quark and remote browsing